 Switch has several programs and policies in place related to data security and the protection and privacy of client data.

-Security Breach Disclosure: Switch has not experienced a breach in security since its founding in 2000.
+Security Breach Disclosure: Switch has experienced ZERO breaches in security since its founding in 2000.

 Switch has operational measures in place to monitor and respond to data breaches and cyberattacks.
 Please reference directly below for additional information.